Cancel

 Preparing Students for Post-Secondary Education

 The academic advising program spans from grade 7 to Pre-University.
 Students are guided through academic advising classes, workshops, post-secondary fairs, one-on-one consultations and family meetings.
-Every student at LCC also has their own personalized planning platform called Cialfo.
-Academic advisors support students in mapping out their future path and giving students the tools to identify their “fit criteria” so that they can define and reach their educational, career and life goals.
-In addition to academic advising classes, the Cialfo platform and individual meetings, the academic advising team also provides targeted workshops related to CEGEP and university options, application strategies, summer opportunities and career possibilities through a workshop series called “U-Prep”.
-Through the academic advising course, "U-Prep" workshops and, on an individual basis, students are encouraged to explore a range of post-secondary options and opportunities for academic and personal enrichment.
-Here’s how we support students:
+Students in grades 9 to 12 also have their own personalized university planning platform called Cialfo.
+Over time, academic advisors support students in mapping out their future path by helping them develop their post-secondary “fit criteria”.
+These criteria are then used to work towards their educational, career and life goals.
+As students progress into grades 11 and 12, the academic advising team provides targeted workshops related to CEGEP and university options through a workshop series called “UPrep”.
+Here’s how we support students in each grade level:

 Meet Our Academic Advising Coordinator